eza-community/eza/man/eza.1.md

 ## `EZA_ICONS_AUTO`

-If set to `true`, automates the same behavior as `--icons` or `--icons=auto`.
+If set, automates the same behavior as using `--icons` or `--icons=auto`.
 Useful for if you always want to have icons enabled.

-Any use of the `--icons=WHEN` flag overrides this.
+Any explicit use of the `--icons=WHEN` flag overrides this behavior.

 EXIT STATUSES